 - The inputs used in the Black-Scholes valuation model that were based on unobservable assumptions when the Corporation was private at the time of issuance of the equity instruments (share price and volatility) in accounting for share-based payment transactions.
-Share-based payments are valued on the date of grant; - The valuation of the liability component of convertible debt is estimated using the prevailing market interest rate for similar non-convertible instruments at the date of issue.
-This amount is recorded as liability on an amortized cost basis using the effective interest method until extinguished upon conversion or at the instrument's maturity date. - The estimate of the percentage of completion of certain research and development agreements. - The valuation of the income tax non-current asset would increase if there was virtual certainty that the tax benefit of net operating losses could be applied to future periods' taxable income. - Intangible assets are comprised of the exclusive global license.
+Share-based payments are valued on the date of grant; - The estimate of the percentage of completion of certain research and development agreements; - The valuation of the income tax noncurrent asset would increase if there was virtual certainty that the tax benefit of net operating losses could be applied to future periods' taxable income; and - Intangible assets are comprised of the exclusive global license.
 Intangible assets are initially stated at cost, less accumulated amortization and accumulated impairment losses.
 Intangible assets with finite useful lives are amortized over their estimated useful lives.
 The exclusive global license's useful life is 9 years.